-A constant and vocal critic of the Obama administration, Cruz is perhaps best known for his stalwart fight against Obamacare in 2013, which led to a tense standoff between Democrats and Republicans and ultimately resulted in a 17-day government shutdown.
-The showdown was punctuated by Cruz's 21-hour speech on the Senate floor
+A constant and vocal critic of the Obama administration, he’s perhaps best known for his stalwart fight against Obamacare in 2013, which led to a tense standoff between Democrats and Republicans and ultimately resulted in a 17-day government shutdown.
+The showdown was punctuated by Cruz’s 21-hour speech on the Senate floor.

-But the field is still relatively open, with the top contender -- Bush -- coming in at 16% support, followed by Scott Walker at 13%.
+But the field is still relatively open, with the top contender – Jeb Bush – coming in at 16% support, followed by Scott Walker at 13%.